Sebbl22/azure-devops-migration-tools/docs/configuration.md

 If you run `migrator.exe init` you will be launched into a configuration tool that will generate a default file.
 Using the `init` command will create a `configuration.yml` file in the working directory.
 At run time you can specify the configuration file to use.

-- `migrator.exe init` - This will create a shortedned getting started config with just what you need to migrate Work Items.
+- `migrator.exe init` - This will create a shortened getting started config with just what you need to migrate Work Items.
 - `migrator.exe init --options Full` - The output of this is a full template with all of the options.
 You will not need it all.

 **Note:** Azure DevOps Migration Tools do not ship with internal default configuration and will not function without one.

-To create your config file just type `vstssyncmigrator init` in the directory that you unziped the tools and a minimal `configuration.json` configuration file will be created.
+To create your config file just type `vstssyncmigrator init` in the directory that you unzipped the tools and a minimal `configuration.json` configuration file will be created.
 Modify this as you need.

 Note that the generated file show all the possible options, you configuration file will probably only need a subset of those shown.